thedjpetersen/subway/README.md

 ======

-Subway is a web-based IRC client with a multi-user backend and a JavaScript-heave UI.
+Subway is a web-based IRC client with a multi-user backend and a JavaScript-heavy UI.
 Frontend/backend communication is done with websockets (or best available fallback where not available).
 The backend supports connection persistence and optional logging when the browser disconnects.